The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Its most optimal use will be in multi-target situations.
 The ability has a 50% falloff, therefore will be hitting for (600+(300\*(n-1)))\*1.1, where n is the number of enemies hit and 1.1 is the damage gained from Death’s Design.
 This is a net gain of 330 potency if it hits only one additional target, which will always beat out anything it would gain in buffs.
 * The second most optimal time, which will most likely be how we use it the most, will be for a disengage window.
 Whenever we have to disengage from a target for more than one GCD, we will need to use either Harpe or Harvest Moon.
 Harvest Moon is a gain of 330 potency over Harpe, which is a giant potency gain, and the chances of us never having to use a disengage tool in a fight are low.
-* Another use for Harvest Moon is to manipulate the timing before or during shroud phases to allow for smoother burst windows.
+* Another use for Harvest Moon is to manipulate the timing before or during Shroud phases to allow for smoother burst windows.
 Objectively, we benefit from entering burst windows with no combo running, allowing us to use Soul Slice in most cases and to more quickly add damage to our windows.
 It can also be used to extend the time we are in Shroud, which would allow us to Shroud back-to-back if necessary.
 * Lastly, we could use it for buff windows, but this comes with its own set of problems.
 The Reaper burst window is selfish, and pretty demanding on which abilities need to be placed where.
 So, its usage needs to be thoroughly examined and mapped.

 - - -